edawson/bam-matcher/README.md

 ### Licence ###

-The code is released under the Creative Commons by Attribution licence.
+The code is released under the Creative Commons by Attribution licence (https://creativecommons.org/licenses/by/3.0/au/legalcode).
 You are free to use and modify it for any purpose (including commercial), so long as you cite/link ....